Adesoyin/DEC-Launchpad_Linux/README.md

 ![alt text](Images/Dataimport.png)

-A preprocess.sh script was written to clean and prepare the dataset using shebang.
+A preprocess.sh script was created to clean and prepare the dataset, starting with the shebang line.

-1. The extra_col (the last column which is the 7th column) was removed.
+1. The extra_col (the 7th and last column) was removed.

-2. The rows where status (column 6) is equal to Failed was filtered out.
+2. Rows where the status (6th column) equals Failed were filtered out.

-3. The final changes made gave a cleaned_sales_data and output as acsv file to the output folder.
+3. The cleaned dataset was saved as cleaned_sales_data.csv in the output folder.

-4. A success message was echo out after successful cleaning of the dataset.
+4. A success message was echoed after the dataset was successfully cleaned.

-5. Finally, the output and error was written into a log file called preprocess.log in /data_pipeline/log directory
+5. Both the output and any errors were logged into a file named preprocess.log inside the /data_pipeline/logs directory.

-See below the preprocess.sh script:
+Below is the preprocess.sh script:

     #!/bin/bash